capricorn89/CIS442D/readme.md

 2. Required libraries that ship with Basemap

     1) GEOS(Geometry Engine – Open Source) – Source code is included in the geos-3.3.3 directory.
 When building from source, it  must be built and installed separately from basemap.

+    2) Cartographic Projections – Patched version automatically built into basemap.

+3. Optional libraries : PIL(Python Imaging Library) is only needed for ‘bluemarble()’, ‘etopo()’, ‘shadedrelief()’ and ‘warpimage()’ instance methods.